 For years, lobbyists for the big hotels have raised concerns about Airbnb hosts and guests not paying the same taxes as hotels.
-In 2014, Airbnb began collecting and remitting taxes on behalf of our community in a number of cities, and we have since partnered with local governments to expand these efforts to more than 230 communities, remitting $175 million to date.
+In 2014, Airbnb began collecting and remitting taxes on behalf of our community in a number of cities, and we have since partnered with local governments to expand these efforts to more than 310 communities (including over 250 in the US), remitting more than $300 million to date.
 We’re in talks now with many more governments about how our community can pay our fair share.
-In 2017 alone, we have signed new agreements to collect and remit taxes in Arkansas, Colorado, Kansas and counties in Florida, New York, and California.
+In 2017 alone, we have signed new agreements to collect and remit taxes in Arkansas, Colorado, Kansas, Maine, Michigan, Oklahoma, Puerto Rico, Texas, Wisconsin, and the U.S. Virgin Islands and counties in California, Florida, New York, and Pennsylvania.

 Part one: Hotel tax concerns